 - 1 cinnamon stick

-- 3.5 tbsp chicken bouillon I used Lee Kim Kee
+- 3.5 tablespoon chicken bouillon I used Lee Kim Kee

-- 3.5 tbsp fish sauce I used Three Crabs Brand
+- 3.5 tablespoon fish sauce I used Three Crabs Brand

 - .5 lb rice sticks pho noodles